Proud Father of a Gamer

 In listening to the Game Out Loud Podcast I was impressed by the audio performances by the show hosts.
 Over the last few years they have typically produced a weekly podcast talking about everything a gamer would want to know about and they are pretty good at it.
 I tried to imagine what I might have equated this to when I was growing up.
 So I reminisce to a time before video gaming and digital communication.
 Would I have listened to a podcast that gave me insights into the culture of board games?
 The only game that I could truly say that I invested way to much time on was “All Star Baseball”.
 Yep, it would have been cool to compare lineups and strategies for how teams were put together via a podcast.

 Wow, what a great time to live.
 I’m not going any deeper with this post.
 Good luck Dylan, enjoy this time.
 Someday you’ll get to reminisce about it as well.

-Posted on January 24, 2015, in entertainment, Gaming and tagged board games, Cadaco All Star Baseball, gaming, playing video games, podcast, reminisce, video games, video gaming, video gaming industry.
+Posted on January 24, 2015, in Backpacking and tagged Cadaco All Star Baseball, playing video games, podcast, reminisce, video games, video gaming, video gaming industry.
 Bookmark the permalink.
 Leave a comment.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.